 All states have knife laws (click on the map above to find the knife law for a particular state) but some state’s knife laws are more up-to-date than others and local municipals often pass their own knife laws as well.
-For example, if you live in Denver, Colorado, you must abide under the knife laws of Colorado as well as the knife laws of Denver.
+For example, if you live in Denver, Colorado, you must abide by the knife laws of Colorado as well as the knife laws of Denver.
 However, if you travel to Boulder, Colorado (30 minutes away) you must conform to Boulder’s knife laws as well.
 And, during your journey, you must conform to the knife laws of all the municipals in between Boulder and Denver.

 This makes knife laws a tricky subject unless your state has a preemption clause.
 Preemption means that the state government nullifies all knife laws by state made by municipals.
 Therefore, when you travel from town to town, you would not have to worry about municipal knife laws.